Pediatric Anaphylaxis

 Non-IgE mediator release can be triggered by several different mechanisms including stimulation of the complement cascade to produce C3a, C4a, and C5a anaphylatoxin, neuropeptide and cytokine activity, and direct stimulation of the kallikrein-kinin system by certain agents (eg, opiates, radiocontrast media).

-Activation of Histamine Receptors
+Activation of histamine receptors

 Many of the clinical presentations seen in anaphylaxis are due to activation of multiple histamine receptors.[2]
 For example, acute bronchospasm (wheezing, dyspnea) is a result of the interaction between H1 and H2 receptor activity; bronchial smooth muscle constriction and increased mucus viscosity from H1 receptor activity and H2 activity causes increased mucus production.
 The combination of H1 and H2 receptor stimulation results in increased vascular permeability, flushing, hypotension, tachycardia, and headache.
 H1 and H3 activity results in cutaneous itch and nasal congestion.